-- 1) All points of construction ingress and egress shall be protected to prevent the deposition of materials onto traversed public thorough-fares either by installing and maintaining a stabilized construction entrance or by maintaining a vehicle wash area in a safe disposal area to wash vehicle shells and undercarriage.
+All points of construction ingress and egress shall be protected to prevent the deposition of materials onto traversed public thoroughfares either by installing and maintaining a stabilized construction entrance or by maintaining a vehicle wash area in a safe disposal area to wash vehicle shells and undercarriage.
 All materials deposited onto public thoroughfares shall be removed immediately.
-Proper precaution shall be taken to assure that the removal of materials deposited onto public thoroughfares will not enter catch basins, storm sewers, or water bodies. - 2) Accumulated sediment shall be removed when 60% of the storage capacity of sediment retention structures is reached.
+Proper precaution shall be taken to assure that the removal of materials deposited onto public thoroughfares will not enter catch basins, storm sewers, or water bodies.

+- 2) Accumulated sediment shall be removed when 50% of the storage capacity of sediment retention structures is reached.
 All removed sediment shall be disposed of in a spoil area where it can be graded, mulched and seeded to prevent erosion and sedimentation. - h.
-Design specifications.
-The designs, standards and specifications for controlling erosion and sedimentation found in the most recent version of the following publication are acceptable for use and shall be identified and shown in the Erosion Control Plan: "New York Guidelines for Urban Erosion and Sediment Control", Urban Soil Erosion and Sediment Control Committee.
+Design standards/documents.
+The designs, standards and specifications for controlling erosion and sedimentation found in the most recent version of the following publication are acceptable for use and shall be identified and shown in the Erosion Control Plan: NYS Standards and Specification for Erosion and Sediment Control.